What are Benzodiazepines?

 - Psychosis or psychotic reactions

-- Increased risk of suicidal ideation
+- Increased chance of suicidal thoughts

 Benzodiazepine Addiction Treatment Methods